substance/substance/doc/specification-editing.md

   Reduce selection to PropertySelection or NodeSelection, then `delete`.

+  TODO: normalize.
+I.e. when ContainerSelection is collapsed turn it into a PropertySelection (upfront)

-- [D10]: NodeSelection full with successors
+- [D10]: IsolatedNodes is selected entirely

-  Delete the node.
-Cursor before next.

-- [D11]: NodeSelection full at the end of document

-  Replace the node with a paragraph.
-Cursor in new paragraph.
+  Replace node with empty paragraph.
+Cursor in new paragraph

 - [D12]: NodeSelection before TextNode

   Set cursor at first character, then `delete`

+  TODO: normalize

 - [D13]: NodeSelection after TextNode

   Set cursor at last character, then `delete`

+  TODO: normalize

+- [D20-1]: Range that starts at begin of a TextNode and ends at end of a TextNode

+  Delete all selected nodes and insert a new paragraph.
+Cursor in new paragraph.

-- [D20]: Range that starts before node and ends after node
+- [D20-2]: Range that starts before an IsolatedNode and ends after an IsolatedNode

   Delete all selected nodes and insert a new paragraph.
 Cursor in new paragraph.